anshul-hedau10/github_series-2/Anshul Hedau/Intro.md

-Hello everyone.
+1) Hello everyone.
-I am Anshul Hedau.
+2) I am Anshul Hedau.
-I am currently persuing BE from Yeshwantrao Chavan College of Engineering, Nagpur in Computer Technology.
+3) I am currently persuing BE from Yeshwantrao Chavan College of Engineering, Nagpur in Computer Technology.
-I like the work of CodeWayy to start this series of Github.
+4) I like the work of CodeWayy to start this series of Github.
-I am interested in Machine Learning and Web Development.
+5) I am interested in Machine Learning and Web Development.
-I like cricket.
+6) I like cricket.
+7) This is merge conflict line.